junxit/us-congress-bills-110/metadata.md

 - House — Ways and Means Committee

+## Recorded votes (1)

+- 2008-09-24 — [House 110-2-634](votes/house-110-2-0634.md) — On Motion to Suspend the Rules and Pass — **Passed** (393–30)

 ## Actions

 - 2008-09-23 — Introduced in House
 - 2008-09-23 — Introduced in House
 - 2008-09-23 — Referred to the House Committee on Ways and Means.
+- 2008-09-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-24 — Considered as unfinished business. (consideration: CR H9364-9365)
+- 2008-09-24 — Considered under suspension of the rules. (consideration: CR H9306-9311)
+- 2008-09-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7005.
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — Mr. Neal (MA) moved to suspend the rules and pass the bill.
+- 2008-09-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 30 (Roll no. 634). (text: CR H9306-9307)
+- 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 30 (Roll no. 634).(text: CR H9306-9307)
+- 2008-09-24 — Received in the Senate.